Code-Institute-Submissions/jensalindgren-pro1/README.md

 - Create a website that is easy to navigate with style.

 - Create a website that is easy to understand and read.

+## User Stories

+- As a user I want to be able to navigate the website easily.

+- As a user I want to be able to read the website easily.

+- As a user I want to be able to contact the website owner easily.

+- As a user I want to be able to get a free workout plan easily.

+- As a user I want to be able to get a workout plan that is tailored to my needs.

+- As a user I want to know who is behind the website.

 ## Typography